nk-gears/nkdews.me/content/posts/solution/software-app.md

   - Hosting in google sheet is not a big deal but accessing them on demand is a challenge due to a long url.
 Instead shall we use a gg.gg comand with a custom link ?.
 Yes, but who knows when they will close this service ?
 - How it can given as a service for each user?
 - Sign In as user
-- Provide them a key
+- Provide them a key with support for API
 - Give them how to save and access
   - kv.appdews.com/username/get
     - UI Page to see the current text,url and other values based on password.
   - kv.appdews.com/username/set
     - UI Page to set the current text,url and other values based on password.
+    -

 > **Challenge - Reading SMS** 👍